CodebreakingAtCal/codebreaking-at-cal-website/README.md

 Lectures are once weekly on Tuesday 6:30 - 8 PM in Soda 306.
 [Zoom link](https://berkeley.zoom.us/j/94249910215)

-Unfortunately, we are no longer accepting applications for Fall.

 Join our Discord Server over at [https://discord.gg/Ewr2QnxKkX](https://discord.gg/Ewr2QnxKkX) for updates and course help!

 {% for module in site.modules %}